53rd Weapons Evaluation Group: World War II

 In 1943 Japanese air strength in the South West Pacific theatre of World War II was powerful, and they were capable of launching large scale attacks against Allied ground forces and installations at any time.
 On New Guinea, the Japanese had many bases from which to launch their air strikes.

 The swiftest and most effective means of gaining control of the air was to bomb those Japanese strongholds and destroy as many aircraft on the ground as possible.
 Such bombing strikes could best be accomplished during daylight hours, when fighter escort was essential.
 The only fighter aircraft then in the Southwest Pacific with sufficient range to escort bombers to and from Rabaul and Wewak was the Lockheed P-38 Lightning.
 However, the limited P-38 strength in the Fifth Air Force in April 1943 consisted of only three squadrons, (the 80th Fighter Squadron of the 8th Fighter Group; the 39th Fighter Squadron of the 35th Fighter Group; and the 9th Fighter Squadron of the 49th Fighter Group).
 The limited number of spare Lightnings available during late 1942 and early 1943 had to be used to make up attrition in these squadrons.

 To augment the small force, the 475th Fighter Group was activated in Australia as a P-38 unit on 14 May 1943 at Amberley Airfield in Queensland, Australia.
-The operational squadrons of the 475th were the 431st, 432nd and 433rd Fighter.
-However, the continuing shortage of P-38s forced the 35th and 49th Fighter Groups to convert their single P-38 squadrons to P-47Ds, thus leaving the Fifth Air Force at the end of 1943 with only the 475th Fighter Group, and the 80th squadron of the 8th Fighter Group.
+The operational squadrons of the 475th were the 431st, 432d and 433d Fighter Squadrons.
+However, the continuing shortage of P-38s forced the 35th and 49th Fighter Groups to convert their single P-38 squadrons to P-47Ds, thus leaving the Fifth Air Force at the end of 1943 with only the 475th Fighter Group, and the 80th Fighter Squadron of the 8th Fighter Group.

 The group was specifically trained to provide long-range escort for bombers during daylight raids on Japanese airfields and strongholds in the Netherlands East Indies and the Bismarck Archipelago.
-On 14 August 1943, the 475th Fighter Group and its 431st, 432nd and 433rd Fighter Squadrons transferred from Amberley Airfield to the Dobodura Airfield Complex, in New Guinea.
-The 431st and 432nd operated from Port Moresby.
-The 431st operated until October 1943 and the 432nd until September 1943.
-The 433rd squadron flew its first mission on 15 August 1943.
+On 14 August 1943, the 475th Fighter Group and its 431st, 432d and 433d Fighter Squadrons transferred from Amberley Airfield to the Dobodura Airfield Complex, in New Guinea.
+The 431st and 432d operated from Port Moresby.
+The 431st operated until October 1943 and the 432d until September 1943.
+The 433d squadron flew its first mission on 15 August 1943.

 The 475th received a Distinguished Unit Citation (DUC) for missions in August 1943 when the group not only protected North American B-25 Mitchells that were engaged in strafing attacks on airdromes at Wewak but also destroyed a number of the enemy fighter planes that attacked the formation.